saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

 The above example is showing that neurons *10*, *13* and *2* has fired at times *4*ms, *12*ms and *25*ms, respectively.

 ### Running the Inference Algorithm

+### The codes have been successfully tested on
+* Mac OS 10.9.5, with Python 2.7
+* Linux Ubuntu 12.04, with Python 2.7
+* Linux Red Hat Enterprise Server 6.5, with Python 2.7
+* Microsoft Windows 8, with Python 2.7